Research

 AI Vendor Contract Negotiation: The 10 Clauses Your CFO and GC Should Redline Before Signing

 A traditional SaaS agreement covers a static product.
 The software you buy in January is functionally the same software in December.
-AI products are fundamental

 March 2026